top of page

 IMG_20190719_151843.jpg

 A weekly playgroup for New Scot children in Edinburgh.
 The group welcomes 30-40 children each Saturday to enjoy various music, sports, arts and crafts activities.
 The group gives the children the opportunity to develop social skills, learn new practical skills and facilitate their integration into their new community.
+We also run teen workshops around skills such as animation, podcasting and photography.

 We're always happy to hear from people who want to offer new skills to the group, lead workshops or stage performances.
 To get involved please contact volunteers@re-act.scot.